A continuum model of multi-phase reactive transport in igneous systems

 \subsection{Thermodynamic principles}

-We seek to assemble an expanded entropy inequality that places all transfers and fluxes explicitly under the thermodynamic constraint of non-negative entropy production \citep{liu72, degroot84, jou01}.
-Recent works that have followed a similar procedure are the two-phase granular flow model of \cite{monsorno16} , and the two-phase porous flow model of \cite{yarushina15}.
-Here, we modify the approach by introducing a new, phase-symmetrical formulation for transfers between $n$ phases.
-Also, we do not impose thermal equilibrium between phases \citep[e.g.,][]{rudge11}, but retain separate energy conservation and entropy production statements for each phase.
+In the next step, we assemble an expanded entropy inequality that places all transfers and fluxes explicitly under the thermodynamic constraint of non-negative entropy production \citep{liu72, degroot84, jou01}.
+Recent works that have followed a similar procedure include the two-phase granular flow model of \cite{monsorno16} or the two-phase porous flow model of \cite{yarushina15}.
+Here, we modify the approach by introducing a new, phase- and process-wise symmetrical formulation for fluxes within and transfers between $n$ phases.
+We do not impose thermal equilibrium between phases \citep[e.g.,][]{rudge11}, but retain separate energy conservation and entropy production statements for each phase.